prometheus-eval/prometheus-vision/docs/index.markdown

 ### Simulating Human Evaluators

-<span class="sys-name">Prometheus-Vision</span> shows high correlation with human evaluators on instances with real-world images——LLaVA-Bench and <span class="sys-name">Perception-Bench</span>).
+<span class="sys-name">Prometheus-Vision</span> shows high correlation with human evaluators on instances with real-world images, LLaVA-Bench and <span class="sys-name">Perception-Bench</span>.
 Also, <span class="sys-name">Prometheus-Vision</span> 13B's feedback is as good as or better than GPT-4V's feedback 57.78% of the time.

 {: .img-left}
 ![human_corr](/assets/img/human_corr.svg)